Back Up, Restore, Migrate¶

 If this command fails (usually with an error like “SSH Error: data could not be sent to the remote host.
 Make sure this host can be reached over ssh”), you need to debug your connectivity before proceeding further.
 Make sure:

-/etc/tor/torrc.
-If they are not, again, see Configure the Admin Workstation Post-Install for detailed instructions.
+Configure the Admin Workstation Post-Install and Create Backups for detailed setup instructions.

 The backup action will display itemized progress as the backup is created.
-Run time will vary depending on the number of submissions saved on the Application Server.
+Run time will vary depending on connectivity and the number of submissions saved on the Application Server.

-When the backup action is complete, the backup will be stored as a tar archive in
+When the backup action is complete, the backup will be stored as a compressed

-find the full path to the backup archive in the output of backup action.
+.tar.gz.
+You can find the full path to the backup archive in the output